-95002 TD: Reframing, remixing, reimagining society (6cp)6cp; July Session, Distance; Availability: all enrolled UTS undergraduate students
+95002 TD: Reframing, remixing, reimagining society6cp; Autumn Session, weekly July Session, block; Availability: all enrolled UTS undergraduate students

 There are course requisites for this subject.
 See access conditions.